-A joint Technical Alert (TA) issued by the Department of Homeland Security (DHS) and the Federal Bureau of Investigation (FBI) was updated last week to include indicators of compromise (IOCs) related to a remote administration tool (RAT) dubbed FALLCHILL used by the North Korean government.
+The Department of Homeland Security (DHS) and the Federal Bureau of Investigation (FBI) issued a joint technical alert on updated threat intelligence on a remote administration tool (RAT) dubbed FALLCHILL used by the North Korean government.

 The U.S. Government refers to malicious cyber activity conducted by the North Korean government as HIDDEN COBRA.